Akryum/vue-amsterdam-2018/README.md

 **Step 1**

-Create a new vue-cli 3 project and invoke the apollo plugin:
+:star: Create a new vue-cli 3 project and invoke the apollo plugin:

 ```bash
 yarn global add @vue/cli